tzahy4530/miRDeepResultsToGFF3/README.md

   `-o <path> : GFF3 output path.`

+  `-t <float> : threshold for the true positive estimate, any value between 0 - 100, default: None.`

   `--csv-save : will save the inner tables of miRDeep2 output results as csv.`

 * Example Run: